LZU-SIAT/PCRP/README.md

 ## License
-AS-CAL is released under the MIT License.
+PCRP is released under the MIT License.